The Icon Saga

 • Debugging: From "why did the LLM do that?" to "these keywords matched this icon"

 We added two JSON files to our backend: icons.json (46,356 lines containing all 1,666 Lucide icons with their SVG element definitions) and icons-keywords.json (keyword mappings for semantic search).
-The endpoint now extracts keywords from the item name, scores each icon by how many keywords match, and returns the best match.
+The endpoint extracted keywords from the item name, scored each icon by how many keywords matched, and returned the best match.

-Yes, we sometimes get a generic icon when a perfect match doesn't exist.
-"Organic free-range eggs from local farm" might just get the egg icon, not a special organic-farm-egg icon.
-But it's instant, it's consistent, and it's good enough.
+We sometimes got a generic icon when a perfect match didn't exist.
+"Organic free-range eggs from local farm" just got the egg icon, with nothing organic or free-range about it.
+But it was instant and consistent, and it was good enough.

 Making It Better